Expanding the Class of Free Fermions via Twin-Collapse Methods: Discussion

 \section{Discussion}

 We have presented a graph-theoretic method to simplify Hamiltonians written in the Pauli basis, or any operator basis with binary commutation rules.
 The block-diagonalisation recursively removes terms in the Hamiltonian that correspond to siblings in the frustration graph, simplifying the Hamiltonian.
 Our twin-collapsing approach can be seen as an extension of an important result of Ref.~\cite{Kirby2020}, which leads to the reduction in complexity of a class of Hamiltonians defined by certain commutation structures.
 An interesting further direction would be to fully explore how many more classes of Hamiltonians can be reduced in complexity due to these results, or whether such results extend to systems made of qudits rather than qubits~\cite{mann_free_parafermions}.
+In the latter case, the frustration graph is a directed graph (and the model has a free-parafermion solution if the frustration graph is an oriented indifference graph), and false twins are defined as before, with the additional requirement that for each shared neighbour of the twins, one of the two edges from the twins must be directed to the neighbour and the other away from the neighbour.

 Another immediate application of this method is in the recognition and expansion of the class of free-fermion Hamiltonians.
 Numerical simulations show that the collapsing algorithm applied to spin Hamiltonians on a two-dimensional periodic brick lattice can remove up to approximately $26\%$ of the terms in the Hamiltonian, when interactions are sparse.
 This leads to approximately $4\%$ more free-fermion Hamiltonians in that case.
 Since our collapsing algorithm works through modular decomposition of the frustration graph, an immediately apparent extension to our work would be to investigate which other collections of terms may be identified through their graphical structures that can be removed through unitary or projective means.
-While this work has focused on \textit{generic} free fermion solutions, this may help in the pursuit of a general theory that includes non-generic models; that is, models which admit a free-fermion solution only for finely tuned coefficients.
+While this work has focused on \textit{generic} free fermion solutions, this may help in the pursuit of a general theory that includes non-generic models; that is, models which admit a free-fermion solution only for finely tuned coefficients~\cite{fendley2024free,fukai_free_fermions_with_claws}.
 A first step would be to identify the family of unitaries that preserve claw-free-ness of a frustration graph.

 As we have shown, in the special case where the frustration graph of the Hamiltonian is a \textit{cograph}, the block-diagonalisation through twin collapse results in a \textit{full diagonalisation} of the model.
 Further work could investigate whether this could lead to a general diagonalisation technique where one manipulates or perturbs a general Hamiltonian such that its frustration graph becomes a cograph.